Flowers in the Thompson Okanagan, Photo Allen Jones

 Traditionally a company town, Logan Lake has developed into a dynamic, growing community.

 The history of the Highland Valley dates back to 1871 when mining prospectors were common to the area.
 In 1970, the mining companies, to develop an organized town for the mineworkers and their families, initiated the construction of housing and support facilities.

 In November 1970, the Village of Logan Lake was incorporated.
 For the next decade the Village developed quickly; by 1981 there were 2,637 residents, 1,015 dwellings, schools, a shopping mall, a recreation centre and a number of other services.
 In June 1983 Logan Lake was incorporated into a District Municipality.

 The recession in the 1980s saw an outflow of residents from Logan Lake, resulting in vacant housing stock.
-The District of Logan Lake was very sucessful in an advertising campaign in the late 80s that drew many people from the Lower Mainland.
-The current population is estimated at approximately 2300.
+The District of Logan Lake was very successful in an advertising campaign in the late 80s that drew many people from the Lower Mainland.